MicrosoftDocs/power-platform/power-platform/alm/devops-build-tool-tasks.md

 authoring using the Microsoft Power Platform Build Tools, complete the [build tools labs](https://github.com/microsoft/PowerApps-Samples/tree/master/build-tools), which you can download from GitHub.

-More information about Azure DevOps Pipelines: [Use Azure Pipelines](/azure/devops/pipelines/get-started/pipelines-get-started)
+More information about Azure DevOps pipelines: [Use Azure Pipelines](/azure/devops/pipelines/get-started/pipelines-get-started)

 <a name="build-pipeline-export-solution-from-development"></a>